AdrianDieDose/flask-vue-crud-todo/README.md

-# This is a Flask, Vue2 application.
+# This application is to connect Vue2 via Flask.
+It will be a small todo app.